I help others learn how to live and lead through teaching them how to climb mountains and rocks.

 I grew up in a bed and breakfast in northern New Hampshire where my mother was my fourth grade teacher.
 It was there I cultivated a love of the mountains and outdoors.

 I am the lucky one.
 I graduated from the University of New Hampshire in May of 2000.
 Since that time every job that I have had has required me to sleep outside.
-Whether under the stars, under a tarp, in a Trango 3.1 or a Nuk Tuk, I have slept outside.
-In the last 10 years of my life I have slept outside more often than not.
+Whether under the stars, under a tarp, in a Trango 3.1, Hilleberg, or a Nuk Tuk, I have slept outside.
 I have seen the sun rise and the sun set, often times before I am home.
 I have climbed some amazing peaks.
 I have seen Orion hanging upside down in the southern sky and ate pork chops with Clayton Voss deep in the heart of the northern Wind Rivers.
+I have started to learn the way of the horses and rode them deep into the mountains.
 There were times when things were exquisitely clear to me; there were times when I didn’t have the foggiest idea what to do.
 I have spent countless days in the mountains and in the desert.
 I have seen the moon reflecting off of a frozen draw draped in tamarisk while walking back to camp amid big sagebrush and sandstone.
 I have eaten beans and rice for dinner every night for 26 nights.
 And I would do it again.